ope-tech/laravel-ses/README.md

 ],
 ```

-Important to note that if you're using a IAM, it needs access to
+Important to note that if you're using an IAM, it needs access to
 SNS (for deliveries, bounces and complaints) as well as SES

 Make sure your mail driver located in app/config/mail.php is set to 'ses'